norsasono/openshift-ghost-starter/README.md

-# Environtment
+# Inside This Package

 - Nodejs v.6.9.5 (Recomended from Ghost)
-- Ghost 0.11.10
+- Ghost 0.11.10 (Latest stable version)

 # How To?

-1. Make a new Application using [Node.js 0.10](https://openshift.redhat.com/app/console/application_type/cart!nodejs-0.10)
+1. Make a new Application using [Ghost 0.7.5 Quickstart](https://openshift.redhat.com/app/console/application_type/quickstart!240)
 2. Use this repository as a source.
-3. Activate mysql cartridge.
-4. Done.
+3. Done.

 ---